 4.2.
 Area, production and productivity of oil palm plantation

-Based on the data collected from the field survey of 7 villages in East Siang district, the table5 shows the village wise area (ha), production (kg), and productivity of oil palm in 2024.
-The area of villages surveyed, ranges from 2.05 ha. the lowest to 13.58 the highest.
+Based on the data collected from the field survey of 7 villages in East Siang district, the table5 shows the village-wise area (ha), production (kg), and productivity of oil palm in 2024.
+The area of villages surveyed ranges from 2.05 ha. the lowest to 13.58 the highest.
 The total area under the oil palm cultivation was 40.83 ha.
 Total production during that year was 42,484 kg with the highest production of 12,500 kg in Bilat village and lowest being 1000 kg in Lingka village.
 Further in terms of productivity, yield per annum ranges from 334.05 kg/ha in Sigar village to 4070.34 kg/ha in Bilat village.

 Table 5: Status of oil palm cultivation and production in East Siang.